KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 This Tim Tam Collection prize brought a smile to my face.
 Russell Keith-Magee has brought a package of Tim Tams to DjangoCon US many times and taught other attendees how to do the Tim Tam Slam.

 ![](pycon-us-2026-recap-images/pyladies-auction-outstanding-pyladies.jpg)
 Outstanding PyLadies Awardees!
-María José Molina-Contreras, Denny Perez, Fay Shaw, and Hwayoung Cha (not pictured)... these ladies are incredible.
+Lynn Root recognizing María José Molina-Contreras, Denny Perez, Fay Shaw, and Hwayoung Cha (not pictured)... these ladies are incredible.

 ![](pycon-us-2026-recap-images/pyladies-auction-its-time.jpg)
 "It's time"... as Kojo's Python plushie was being auctioned, a pen was added to raise the bids.
 A sea of people walked up to the stage to add their stuff.